Insurance claims handlers ensure that claims are dealt with efficiently and that payment for valid claims is made to policyholders

-It is important to keep up to date with legislation and developments in the industry, and membership of a relevant professional body is important for continuing professional development (CPD).
-See the:
+You need to keep up to date with legislation and developments in the industry, and membership of a relevant professional body is important for continuing professional development (CPD).
+For more information, see:

-Both these organisations offer qualifications ranging from entry through to advanced level.
+Both of these organisations offer qualifications ranging from entry through to advanced level.

-In larger company structures, claims handlers can progress to team leader, then claims manager, and then claims director.
+There are opportunities to move up the management structure, either in claims or other departments.
+In larger company structures, for example, claims handlers can progress to team leader, claims manager and then claims director.

-As you progress and gain more experience, you will have increased responsibility for more complex cases.
+As you progress and gain more experience, you'll have increased responsibility for more complex cases.
 Depending on the nature of the company, you may also become more involved in project work, such as quality control or training.

 Other possibilities include a move into loss adjusting, risk management or health and safety consultancy.

-There are opportunities to work with more specialist teams, such as fraud investigators, disease and environmental claims, or with large case technicians.
+There are some opportunities to work with more specialist teams, such as fraud investigators, disease and environmental claims handlers, or with large case technicians.
 Gaining more specialised qualifications can help you move into a different insurance area, such as employer or public liability.

 In order to gain further responsibility and experience, it may be necessary to move to a larger company or an organisation with a focus on a specialised area of insurance.